 Header Background Images

-Header background images are the short and wide images displayed near the top of the page, underneath the gold navigation bar.
+Header background images are the short and wide images displayed near the top of the page, underneath the main navigation bar.

 You can upload any size image for the header, and it will cram or expand it into the space for the header image.
-However, you might like a stock image that is correctly sized, or maybe you'd like to use a Photoshop template.
-You can find many pre-formatted header images in the /web-header/ folder of University Photography.
+However, you can create a properly formatted image with an editing program such as Photoshop.
+You’ll need to look for an image that has a very wide and panoramic point of view.
+UTC provides high quality University Photography.

 - The size of the HTML CSS division that the header image covers is 1170px X 125px